zachgoll/finance_to_code/log.md

 finally understand recursion well enough to implement it.
 During the exam today, I was able to implement two different problems with recursion.
 It was quite rewarding to finally get to this point!

+### Saturday July 15

+Everything kind of came together today.
+The two weekend projects I am working on require several files, and I did a great job planning my programs out before writing them.
+One program takes a mathematical expression string and returns the result (following order of operations and parsing through parenthetical statements).
+The other program reads from stdin, matches characters, and returns either a match or null.

+After 3 weeks of trudging through basic C concepts and command line subjects, everything is finally getting put to the test with these remaining projects, and I'm starting to see the fruits of my labor!